69K

 Episodes

-The Peds NP provides a practical approach to the application of clinical evidence-based practice in pediatrics using stories from the bedside, cases, and personal experiences to help you apply the most current literature to your practice with children.
+The Peds NP provides a practical approach to the application of evidence-based practice in pediatrics using a conversational commentary to help you apply the most current literature to your practice with children.
 The host is Becky Carson, DNP, APRN, CPNP-PC/AC.
-She is a dual-certified pediatric nurse practitioner in acute and primary care and assistant professor at The Catholic University of America’s Conway School of Nursing in Washington D.C.
-Through a conversational review of the literature, you can easily apply knowledge to clinical practice to improve outcomes in pediatric care.
+She is a dual-certified pediatric nurse practitioner in acute and primary care and faculty member at the Duke University School of Nursing in Durham, North Carolina.
+Through an approachable review of the literature, you can easily apply knowledge to clinical practice to improve outcomes in pediatric care.
 Disclaimers & Show Notes: www.thepedsnp.com

 Episodes